For Care Providers

-Treatment with DAAs can cure Hep C and cure can prevent or slow down liver damage.
+Treatment with direct-actiing antivirals (called “DAAs”) can cure Hep C, and cure can prevent or slow down liver damage.

 How is Hep C spread?
 Hep C is spread when the blood of a person who has the virus enters the body of a person who does not have the virus.
-Hep C is not spread by casual contact like sneezing, hugging, or sharing eating or drinking utensils.
+Hep C is not spread through casual contact, such as sneezing, hugging, or sharing eating or drinking utensils.

 Who should get tested for Hep C?
 If you can answer “Yes” to any question below, you should get a test.

 - Were you born between 1945 and 1965?
 This group, the “baby-boomers,” may have been infected during the 1970s and 1980s, before the Hep C virus was discovered.
 Hep C testing is recommended for all people in this age group